0xPlatinum/Java-Code-Analysis-/README.md

 ![image](https://user-images.githubusercontent.com/98354876/228399022-6f2ffe6d-2043-4477-9fa6-4a3d227ce4da.png)

 Trusting user input, eh?
 Interesting...
 Lets keep that in mind, shall we?
-What the code is doing from what I can tell is whenever someone tries reauthenticating, it checks if we have a JWT (Java Web Token) and if our security context is null. if it *is* null, it reauthenticates with the users ID and role, then makes a new token.
+What the code is doing from what I can tell is whenever someone tries reauthenticating, it checks if we have a JWT (Json Web Token) and if our security context is null. if it *is* null, it reauthenticates with the users ID and role, then makes a new token.

 After some more digging (Theres alot of it) I found this file.